ascukins/import-orders/README.md

 Angular app for order processing.

-Front-end prototype.
+Front-end prototype, not intended for any practical use.

-Based on Angular Material components.
+Based on Angular Material components, including MatDialog, MatStepper, MatTable, MatSort, MatPaginator.

+Also features global loading spinner attached as Http Interceptor.

+MobX state management store is set up, but basically utilized for getter caching rather than state storage.
-Back-end mock is currently using Angular in-memory-web-api.

-API for pagination, filtering, and sorting is not implemented yet.
+Back-end mock is based on Angular in-memory-web-api hacked to support pagination, filtering, and ordering in through query parameters.

 ### Live demo